paintparty/lasertag/README.md

 Lasertag is a utility library for categorizing values in Clojure, ClojureScript, and Babashka.

-This library fell out of work on the colorizing pretty-printing engine used by [Fireworks](https://github.com/paintparty/fireworks) and [Bling](https://github.com/paintparty/bling).
+This library arose during development of the colorizing pretty-printing engine used by [Bling](https://github.com/paintparty/bling) and [Fireworks](https://github.com/paintparty/fireworks).

 <br>